 3. Application Client with service information requests the IP address of app server and logs in, the user-plane communication takes place between the Application Client in UE and Application Server via the C-UPF.
 In this step, the application layer can decide that the service information the application client associated with based on the configuration or application subscription information.

-4. The AF gets the service information for the accessing application client reusing the procedure of Service specific parameter provisioning defined in clause 4.15.6.7 of TS 23.502 [9] one of the following procedures with service information.
+4. Optionally, the AF gets the service information for the accessing application client reusing the procedure of Service specific parameter provisioning defined in clause 4.15.6.7 of TS 23.502 [9] one of the following procedures with service information.
 If the internal group ID is associated with UE for the accessing application client, the internal group ID is stored as information of the subscription data of the UE.

 NOTE: The service information in this solution is notified to the SM-PCF to influence the PCC Rules instead of AM-PCF delivered to the UE as defined in clause 4.15.6.7 of TS 23.502 [9].

 5-6.
-The PCF makes the decision to modify the SM policy for the application within the PDU Session, and the routing policy related to the traffic routing information is sent to the SMF.
+The PCF makes the decision to modify the SM policy for the application within the PDU Session based on the traffic routing information targeting the set of UEs received in step 1, and the related information for the PDU Session including "Allowed services" and/or "Subscriber categories" as defined in "PDU Session policy control subscription information" in TS 23.503 [13] table 6.2-2 and/or the service information for the PDU Session received in step 4, and the routing policy related to the traffic routing information is sent to the SMF.

 7. The UE enters the service area of the edge DN.